Ad Mitigation

 2. Implement recovery strategies

-• Dynamic tactics: Consider frequent code updates to outsmart ad blockers.
+• Consider frequent code updates to outsmart ad blockers.
 By regularly changing the class and ID names of ad elements, you make it challenging for ad blockers to detect and block them consistently.

 Additionally, consider minifying or obfuscating your code, including shortening variable names and removing whitespace, to further complicate ad blockers' efforts.